ChilukaNikhila/IntrusionDetection/readme.md

 # Overview of the project
-Dataset:The dataset used in this project is NSL-KDD dataset.
+The dataset used in this project is NSL-KDD dataset.
 It is a standard dataset to train intrusion detection system and make it ready for serving its purpose in network security.
--The main task is to select a best model for choosing whether the network is under attack or not.
+The main task is to select a best model for choosing whether the network is under attack or not.

--The following tasks are done on the data set
+The following tasks are done on the data set
-##Data Cleaning: Data is cleaned by mapping all the attacks under four attacks which are DoS, Probe, R2L, U2R
+Data Cleaning: Data is cleaned by mapping all the attacks under four attacks which are DoS, Probe, R2L, U2R
-##Exploratory data analysis
+Exploratory data analysis
-##feature selection:Selecting the Best and minimal number of features from the data set.
+feature selection:Selecting the Best and minimal number of features from the data set.
-##Data Preparation for Modelling :Making Data Ready for Model Training & Testing
-##Model Building for LogisticRegression, KNeighborsClassifier, DecisionTreeClassifier,SVM, Naive Bayes
-##After the models are trained the test results are compared among the different models
-##Different ensembles are trained and the results are compared.The esembles I used are XGB,Randomforest, Adaboost.
+Data Preparation for Modelling :Making Data Ready for Model Training & Testing Model Building for LogisticRegression, KNeighborsClassifier, DecisionTreeClassifier,SVM, Naive Bayes After the models are trained the test results are compared among the different models Different ensembles are trained and the results are compared.The esembles I used are XGB,Randomforest, Adaboost.
-##After the models are trained, and performances are compared, best model is choosed.
+After the models are trained, and performances are compared, best model is choosed.
-##After the model is selecyed ,parameters tuning is done for the selected model
-##Model Validation & Evaluation is done after the best parameters are selected.
+After the model is selecyed ,parameters tuning is done for the selected model Model Validation & Evaluation is done after the best parameters are selected.
-##Then testing is done on the pipeline to check how well the predictions are done.
+Then testing is done on the pipeline to check how well the predictions are done.

-#question2

-##Dataset Description
+## Dataset Description
 The dataset used in this project is NSL-KDD dataset.
 It is a standard dataset to train intrusion detection system and make it ready for serving its purpose in network security.

-##Total number ofsamples
+## Total number ofsamples
 The data set consists 494020 records

-##Total number of measurements
+## Total number of measurements
 It has 42 features out of which 41 features describe different parameters of the data traffic and the last feature is the label which specifies whether it is normal data packet or malicious data packet

-##Description of the measurements
+## Description of the measurements

 Following are the different columns in the data set
 Duration: It is the description of the amount of time spent for the connection.
 This field takes integers.